Manchester’s Warehouse Project to leave Store Street24th July 2018

 A new venue is yet to be revealed.

-The Warehouse Party’s 2018 season runs for 12 weeks from September 22nd, when Seth Troxler headlines the opening party.
-Tickets have already sold out, but the full season’s line-up is due to be revealed
+The Warehouse Project’s 2018 season runs for 12 weeks from September 22nd, when Seth Troxler headlines the opening party.
+Tickets have already sold out, but the full season’s line-up is due to be revealed tomorrow.

-Read the full statement from Warehouse Party organisers below.
+Read the full statement from Warehouse Project organisers below.